DavGifford/mtm6407_headless_CMS/README.md

 # Headless CMS used: StoryBlok

-# Frontend Tool Used: Vue and Tailwind CSS
+# Frontend Tool Used: Nuxt, Vue, and Tailwind CSS